Love, Strings and Jobim

 Love, Strings and Jobim is a 1966 album by various Brazilian artists who play new Brazilian songs by various composers.
 Because Antônio Carlos Jobim is pictured on the cover and mentioned in the title, he has been and continues to be credited to be the performing artist on the album.
-Jobim does not appear on the album except as a composer.
+Jobim does not appear on the album except as a composer of two of the twelve songs.
 The original Brazilian title of this album is "Tom Jobim Apresenta" and it appeared on the Elenco label.